ufosc/osc-docs/docs/osc-docs/static-pages.md

 :::tip

-The OSC Docs homepage is an example of a non-documentational static page.
+The OSC Docs homepage is an example of a non-documentation static page.
 You may find its source code (in Markdown) in the project's `src/pages/index.md` path.

 :::